By Chris Erwin

 and 3 cups of AP23. ( AP23 is a pollen substitute developed just for bees; this adds needed protein to the diet.

 The water and sugar are put in a saucepan and heated as if you are making candy using a candy thermometer.
 You want the mixture to reach 250 degrees or soft-ball stage.
 You must watch the contents and make sure it doesn’t boil over.
-Once it reaches the 250 dregs, take off the heat and add all of the other ingredients, stir in the AP23 until its evenly distributed.
-Then pour the fondant into six pie tins I use 8×8 and makes then a little over an inch deep once they are cooled you can remove them from the tins.
+Once it reaches the 250 dregs, take off the heat and add all of the other ingredients, stir in the AP23 until it’s evenly distributed.
+Then pour the fondant into six pie tins I use 8×8 and it makes them a little over an inch deep once they are cooled you can remove them from the tins.

 You can put one in each hive, I usually lay them right on my inter-lid and, in some cases on the top of the frames.
 You need to check the colonies once a month and add more if they need it.
 I usually do this on days when the temperature is over 40 degrees.
 At this temperature, your bees should be flying and not in the cluster.